Chiefs narrowly defeat Browns, advance to AFC Championship

 Kansas City’s defense would step up and force the Browns to punt about midway through the fourth quarter.
 Cleveland would not get the ball again.

-On 3rd-and-long with less than 2 minutes left in the game, Henne would scramble and get Kansas City within inches of a first down.
+On 3rd-and-long with less than two minutes left in the game, Henne would scramble and get Kansas City within inches of a first down.

 Henne would find Tyreek Hill on the following play to get the first down and seal the victory.